 Like this one, to the datasheet for the tiny chip that's at the heart of this gesture sensor: the APDS-9960.

-What I like about the gesture sensor is the redundancy: it can detect gestures, color, proximity, and ambient light.
+What you like about the gesture sensor is the redundancy: it can detect gestures, color, proximity, and ambient light.

-If someone is standing nearby, waving a hand, or just sort of holding a hand over the sensor -- I can count on one of those things to trigger a digital signal.
+If someone is standing nearby, waving a hand, or just sort of holding a hand over the sensor -- you can count on one of those things to trigger a digital signal.

 Here it is at Amazon, below.